thanos/system-design-sketches/README.md

 ### Caching Web side
 Dificult to get right
-CND all static enities and cache all psuedo static pages Use edge caches for businnes needs
+Content delivery network (__CDN__) all static enities and cache all psuedo static pages - i.e edge cache
+  * whatch cost
+  * When to invalidate
+  * back up (SPOF) ??
+Use edge caches for businnes needs - redis, memsql
+USE __CRTDs__ for maintaining consintency
 Use caching to protect the db - ie against UI data intesive requests such as pivoting on end of day.
 For isntanece reporting and analytics consider special read column  db such as __clickhouse__.